Rate dependent on risk profileGo to site

 As a borrower, you want to ensure the person you will be borrowing from is reliable and that the lender has strict guidelines in place to ensure no unscrupulous investors find their way into the lending network.
 Check out the lending requirements before you apply to see the type of people you will be borrowing from.

-While you want to check that you are eligible, you also want to ensure that the peer-to-peer network doesn't have borrower eligibility criteria that’s too relaxed.
-Some overseas peer-to-peer networks who started lending to borrowers with bad credit failed due to a high number of defaulted loans, so you want to ensure the lender you go with doesn't engage in high-risk borrowing behaviour
+While you want to check that you are eligible, you also want to ensure that the peer-to-peer network doesn't have borrower eligibility criteria that are too relaxed.
+Some overseas peer-to-peer networks who started lending to borrowers with bad credit failed due to a high number of defaulted loans, so you want to ensure the lender you go with doesn't engage in high-risk borrowing behaviour.

 Peer-to-peer lending is an alternative credit option to consider.
 With competitive rates, quick approval times, and not to mention a way for investors to diversify their portfolio, peer-to-peer lending is making its mark on the credit industry.

 Steps to owning and managing iShares Global 100 AUD Hedged ETF units.

 Snap up best-selling reads for the whole family with these great Australian Prime Day offers.